UltimateGames/UltimateGames/README.md

 If your goal is to create a minigame, you will need to create a class extending GamePlugin and a gameplugin.yml file.

-To learn how to use various parts of UG, look at the example games on the [bitbucket repositories](https://bitbucket.org/ultimategames).
+To learn how to use various parts of UG, look at the example games on the [minigame repositories](http://git.tbdnetwork.net/groups/ultimategames).

 Compiling the source
 --------------------